 Along with clarinetist Liam Hockley, she is a founding member of Duo 1010, which strives to expand the repertoire of experimental music for flute and clarinet.
 Duo 1010 were proud to form part of the ensemble in residence for Simon Fraser University’s music composition program in the 2018/19 academic year.
 The ensemble received a BC Arts Council grant in 2020 to mount an ambitious project, Darkness becomes LIGHT!, which consisted of excerpts from Karlheinz Stockhausen’s LICHT cycle.

-Stephanie also has a fascination with contemporary music, and has performed many chamber and solo works.
-She was a member of the UBC Contemporary Players ensemble and USC Thornton School of Music’s EDGE ensemble, and was a resident guest artist with both the Young Musicians’ Foundation and LA Phil Young Composer programs in Los Angeles.
-She was a prize winner at the 2015 Stockhausen Concerts and Courses in Kürten, Germany, and was selected to perform at the 2017 Courses with her duo partner Liam Hockley.
+Stephanie has performed with the National Arts Centre Orchestra, the Vancouver Symphony, the Kamloops Symphony, as well as with the New York-based Poulenc Trio on their 2016 West Coast tour.
+Before beginning her professional career in Victoria, Stephanie was a member of many professional training orchestras, including the National Academy Orchestra under Boris Brott (2011, 2013), Orchestre de la Francophonie (2012, 2016), the Orford Academy Orchestra (2014), and the Debut Orchestra and American Youth Symphony in Los Angeles (2014-2016).
+Her strong interest in orchestral performance began in the Ottawa Youth Orchestra Academy, under the baton of John Gomez.
+She was a member of the UBC Contemporary Players ensemble and USC Thornton School of Music’s EDGE ensemble, and a resident guest artist with both the Young Musicians’ Foundation and LA Phil Young Composer programs in Los Angeles.
+She was a prize winner at the 2015 Stockhausen Concerts and Courses in Kürten, Germany, and was selected to perform at the 2017 Courses with Duo 1010.